proper-testing/proper-testing.github.io/pages_src/Download.md

-Summary: Instructions on obtaining PropEr
+Summary: With PropEr instructions on how to do this
 kate: replace-tabs-save on; replace-tabs on; tab-width 8;

 The most recent snapshot of PropEr can be obtained by cloning the project's